How broadband can keep you in touch with friends and family

 2. Test the speed of your broadband connection

-You can run a speed test using Ofcom’s official online checker.
+You can run our broadband speed test.
 It’s a good idea to carry out multiple tests over a few days and at different times of the day to see if speeds vary.
-You’ll be shown both your download and upload speeds.
-Green ticks mean your service should work with few problems.
+You’ll be shown both your download and upload speeds, and whether they fit into the ‘slow’, ‘good’, ‘fast’ or ‘very fast’ category.
+Also, you can compare your speed with those of your neighbours, simply by inputting your postcode.
 Check your broadband provider’s website if you need to improve your signal around your home.

 3. Turn off WiFi on devices you’re not using